NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

 This project was made for a course in Haaga-Helia UAS.

-Main idea was to create a ESP32 IoT-device that collects bluetooth data from the nearby devices, such as mobilephones and other bluetooth devices.
+Main idea was to create ESP32 IoT-device that collects bluetooth data from nearby devices, such as mobilephones and other bluetooth devices.

 Then we planned to send it to a program that allows to monitor the collected data in real time and save it to a database.
-Whit the database we could use CRUD commands to bring the data to charts in mobile devices for example.
+With the database in use, we could bring the data into an app for example.

 While researching the topics, we found out more about bluetooh and its limitations.
 Due to time limitations we focused to use BLE aka Bluetooth Low Energy for now.
 Bluetooth Classic could be possibly added to the project later on.